SMART-Dal/TagCoder/README.md

 # TagCoder
+## Running the code.
+The plugin code.
-To run the server, download the code, install docker-compose and run the following commands: docker-compose build docker-compose up
+To run, open the project in Intellij and run the runIDE task in gradle.